- Spinal Anatomy

 - Spinal Cord

-The sacrum (or sacral region) consists of five fused vertebrae toward the base of the spine.
+The sacrum (or sacral region) consists of five fused vertebrae near the bottom of the spine.
 Because the sacral vertebrae are fused, the region looks like a triangular, bony plate between the pelvic bones and is generally wider and shorter in women than in men.

-As the back wall of the pelvic girdle, the sacrum is connected to the hips by the sacroiliac joints.
-Nerves associated with these joints can become compressed in the presence of a sacral fracture or a degenerative condition such as osteoarthritis.
-The nerves that originate in the sacral region send sensory impulses to these areas of the body:
+As the back wall of the pelvic girdle, the sacrum is connected to the hips by the sacroiliac, or SI, joints.
+These joints can become inflamed due to sacral fracturing or from a degenerative condition such as osteoarthritis.
+This condition, known as SI joint pain, can cause a dull local ache or sharper radiating pain to the following areas:

 - Reproductive organs

-Leg or lower back pain called sciatica could originate in the sacral region, because a portion of the sciatic nerve exits the spinal cord from the upper sacral vertebrae.
-A pinched nerve resulting from a herniated disc or bulging disc in the sacral region could cause pain, tingling, or numbness in either leg, as well as chronic lower back pain.
+Another condition related to the sacrum — and sometimes mistaken for SI joint pain — is sciatica, or compression of the sciatic nerve.
+Sciatica occurs in the sacrum because a portion of the sciatic nerve exits the spinal cord from the upper sacral vertebrae.
+A pinched sciatic nerve resulting from a herniated disc or bulging disc in the intersection of the sacral region and the lumbar spine could cause pain, tingling or numbness in either leg, as well as chronic lower back pain.